infoactive/data-design/README.md

 # Can I Make Edits?

 Of course you can!
 That's part of the reason we're making this book totally openly sourced.
 We love when the community takes the time and effort to contribute to things like this.
-There are two different routes we recommend, depending on what you want to do.
+There are three different routes we recommend, depending on what you want to do.

 ### Fork Us!